-Prescribed Learning Outcomes Suggested Achievement Indicators B2 read, both collaboratively determine and state a purpose for reading (e.g., "I want to find and independently, to out why...," "We need to compare the opinions...") comprehend a variety of indicate purposes for re-reading (e.g., "I need to confirm...," information and persuasive "I have to find evidence to support my opinion.") texts with increasing paraphrase main ideas complexity of ideas and locate details relevant to reader's purpose, including those form, such as provided in visual or graphic materials articles and reports make notes that distinguish between key ideas and supporting biographies and details autobiographies support inferences or interpretations with specific evidence from textbooks, magazines, the text (e.g., "In The Geography of Hope, Chris Turner finds hope and newspapers for a sustainable future.") print and electronic use glossaries, tables of contents, indices, appendices, navigation reference material bars, and search engines to locate specific information advertising and compare information from a variety of sources, including promotional material magazines, newspapers, web sites, electronic media, and opinion-based material anthologies student-generated make judgments about accuracy of information in texts material (e.g., "This chapter on genetics is inaccurate because it was written in 1999.
-A more recent article indicates...")
-B3 view, both collaboratively ■ set a purpose for viewing (e.g., "For my comparison report, and independently, to I need to watch two television programs and document signs of comprehend a variety of wealth," "I need to decide if the images on the two weightlifting visual texts, such as web sites have been manipulated." broadcast media artistic devices (e.g., line, texture, web sites formatting, layout, colour) create meaning (e.g., "The mixture graphic novels of fonts and font sizes helped me follow the development of the film and video topic.") photographs compare visual texts on the same topic (e.g., flowchart and pie graph; two film versions of Romeo and Juliet) visual components of offer reasonable interpretations of the purpose of the visual print media text (e.g., "The cartoonist wants to open up debate regarding student-generated Canadian attitudes toward...," "The web site provides a forum material for discussion among parents of...") identify visual content that affects the viewer's response (e.g., "Ted Harrison's vivid colours captured my attention and reminded me of...," "The graphic images in the photographs made me want to look away, but my curiosity...") make and justify inferences and predictions about visual text and about material that is implicit or absent (e.g., statistics missing from a chart, assumptions that have been made by the artist or director)
+Prescribed Learning Outcomes Suggested Achievement Indicators B2 read, both collaboratively and independently, to comprehend a wide variety of information and persuasive texts with increasing complexity and subtlety of ideas and form, such as articles and reports biographies and autobiographies textbooks, magazines, and newspapers print and electronic reference material advertising and promotional material opinion-based material student-generated material determine and state a purpose for reading (e.g., "I want to understand the war from another perspective," "I need to find information on youth hostels in Quebec City.") indicate purposes for re-reading (e.g., "I need to verify") paraphrase main ideas locate details relevant to reader's purpose, including those provided in visual or graphic materials make notes that distinguish between key ideas and supporting details and/or between fact and opinion support inferences or interpretations with specific evidence from the text (e.g., "The stories in Brass Buttons and Silver Horseshoes describe the challenges war brides faced when they arrived in Canada.
+For example") use glossaries, tables of contents, indices, appendices, navigation bars, and search engines to locate specific information compare information from a variety of sources, including magazines, newspapers, web sites, electronic media, and anthologies make judgments about accuracy of information in texts (e.g., "The automobile advertisement only compares this car to those with poorer safety records.
+As a result, it appears") B3 view, both collaboratively and independently, to comprehend a variety of visual texts, with increasing complexity of ideas and form, such as broadcast media web sites graphic novels film and video photographs art visual components of print media student-generated material set a purpose for viewing (e.g., "I want to explore how the advertising techniques in Canada and the United States differ," "I need pay attention to the diagrams in order to") explain how visual elements (e.g., line, texture, camera angle, layout, colour) create meaning (e.g., "As the camera pulled back, I realized how the one man was part of a larger movement," "The use of intense colour created a sense of power.") compare information from a variety of visual and/or non-visual texts on the same topic (e.g., statistics and short story; icon and poem) offer reasonable interpretations of the purpose of the visual text (e.g., "The animator uses Japanese animé to suggest a childlike delight in discovery," "The chart shows the range of issues that these interviewees identified as important.") identify visual content that affects the viewer's response (e.g., "Seeing the effects of the Rwandan genocide made me realize how angry Romeo Dallaire was that," "The tableau Sandy's group presented caused me to question my own motives.") make inferences about visual text and about material that is implicit or absent (e.g., inclusion or exclusion of sensationalist images; use of stereotype) make reasoned judgments about visual texts (e.g., "The documentary made no attempt to present a balanced view," "The strategic use of white space allows the reader to process a large amount of information.")